oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Do the same for the `gateway` project.
 Before running the pipeline, you must set up DockerHub credentials for both projects, allowing CircleCI to push the container images.
 At the `store` project page, on the top right, choose **Project Settings**.
 Then choose **Environment Variables**.
 Click **Add Environment Variable**. and set the following values:

 - Name: DOCKERHUB_PASS
-- Value: your DockerHub password, or better, a DockerHub access token if you have 2FA enabled
+- Value: your DockerHub password, or better, a DockerHub access token if you have 2FA enabled.

+**Note**: For creating a DockerHub access token, sign to DockerHub, and choose **Account Settings** in the top right user menu.
+Then, on the left menu, choose **Security**.
+Click **New Access Token** and set a description for the token, for example, _spinnaker_.
+Then click **Generate** and copy the new token.

 <!---
 CircleCI account